ipld/cid-cbor/README.md

 [CID] is a format for referencing content in distributed information systems, like [IPFS].
 It leverages [content addressing], [cryptographic hashing], and [self-describing formats].
 It is the core identifier used by [IPFS] and [IPLD].

-Semantics
+Syntax
 ---------

 An IPLD content identifier in CBOR has tag 42 and is encoded as a byte string (major type 2).
-The CID is encoded in its binary representation (base256) and may contain the identity [Multibase] prefix (a null-byte).
+The CID is encoded in its binary representation (base256) and MUST be prepended by the identity [Multibase] prefix (a null-byte).

 Example